 Below: 1st photo - The seed heads showing the whitish outer bristles of the formed seeds.
 2nd photo - Individual seeds.

 Notes: Flat-topped Aster is indigenous to the Garden Area, Eloise Butler cataloged it on Sept.
 6, 1907.
-This plant was listed on Martha Crone's 1951 inventory of plants in the Garden at that time and was listed on all subsequent census.
-It is native to most of Minnesota except the dryer counties of the West and SW.
+It was listed on Martha Crone's 1951 inventory of plants in the Garden at that time and was listed on all subsequent census.
+Neither Eloise or Martha ever recorded planting it, thus it is quite hardy in the wetland.
+However, for it to be present in the Upland Garden, it would have to have been planted by someone, or by wind dispersion.
+It is native to most of Minnesota except the drier counties of the West and SW.
 In North America it has a range limited to 9 states of the Upper Midwest centered around Minnesota and in Canada it is limited to the Provinces of Alberta eastward to Quebec.
 This is the only species of Doellingeria found in Minnesota or in the central North American Continent.

 Eloise Butler wrote about the asters in the Garden in her 1915 report to the Board of Park Commissioners.
 Of this species she said: "Aster umbellatus is highly esteemed because of its tallness, its ample flat-topped flower clusters of mingled gray and yellow that set off and harmonize with the luxuriant masses of Joe-Pye weed."

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.

 Identification booklet for most of the flowering forbs and small flowering shrubs of the Eloise Butler Wildflower Garden.
 Details Here.